mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 ---

 ##### PMU State Estimation and Coordinate System
-When users add PMUs and create a `PMUStateEstimation` type, they specify that the estimation model should rely only on PMUs.
+When users add PMUs and create a `PmuStateEstimation` type, they specify that the estimation model should rely only on PMUs.
 In this case, phasor measurements are always incorporated in the rectangular coordinate system.
 Here, the real and imaginary components of the phasor measurements become correlated, but these correlations are typically ignored [gomez2011use](@cite).
 To account for them, users can set the keyword `correlated = true`.
 For example:
 ```@example addPmu
 using JuliaGrid # hide

-addPmu!(system, device; bus = "Bus 2", magnitude = 1, angle = 0)
+addPmu!(monitoring; bus = "Bus 2", magnitude = 1, angle = 0)
-addPmu!(system, device; from = "Branch 1", magnitude = 0.9, angle = -0.3, correlated = true)
+addPmu!(monitoring; from = "Branch 1", magnitude = 0.9, angle = -0.3, correlated = true)
 ```
 For the first phasor measurement, correlation is neglected, whereas for the second, it is considered.

 ---

 ##### AC State Estimation and Coordinate Systems
-In AC state estimation, when users create an `ACStateEstimation` type, PMUs are by default integrated into the rectangular coordinate system, where correlations are neglected.
+In AC state estimation, when users create an `AcStateEstimation` type, PMUs are by default integrated into the rectangular coordinate system, where correlations are neglected.
 Users can also set `correlated = true` to account for the correlation between the real and imaginary components of the phasor measurements.
 Additionally, in the AC state estimation model, users have the flexibility to incorporate phasor measurements in the polar coordinate system by specifying `polar = true`.

 For example, let us add PMUs:
 ```@example addPmu
 using JuliaGrid # hide

-addPmu!(system, device; bus = "Bus 2", magnitude = 1, angle = 0, polar = true, square = true)
+addPmu!(monitoring; bus = "Bus 2", magnitude = 1, angle = 0, polar = true, square = true)
-addPmu!(system, device; from = "Branch 1", magnitude = 0.9, angle = -0.3, correlated = true)
+addPmu!(monitoring; from = "Branch 1", magnitude = 0.9, angle = -0.3, correlated = true)
 ```

 The first phasor measurement will be incorporated into the AC state estimation model using the polar coordinate system.
 Additionally, by setting `square = true`, the current magnitude measurement will be included in its squared form.
 The second PMU will be integrated into the rectangular coordinate system, where a correlation exists between the real and imaginary components.